Here are the ways that I can help you :

 - Family history research especially to help you knock down that brick wall.
 Are you having difficulty with any Scottish family history research ?
 Perhaps you’ve reached an impasse ?
 See if my local knowledge can help.
 Happy to help with small or large problems (minimum of 2 hours research) with Scotlandspeople or any other archives.
 Let me know your problem via the Contact Me page.

-- Looking for specialist parish resources for Dumfriesshire and Roxburghshire?
+- Looking for specialist parish sources for Dumfriesshire and Liddesdale ?
 These complement conventional sources like OPRs and Monumental Inscriptions, and can often get you to the next level without the need to carry out research in Scotland.
 They include rentals from the Buccleuch Estates, Indexes of Irregular Marriages and Illegitimate Births from the Kirk Session records and Militia Lists from the Napoleonic period in 1802.
 These are really useful when you’re chasing ancestors before 1840.
-There are currently 23 different documents available.
-They are all transcriptions of original sources carried out by Relatively Scottish.
+There are currently 24 different documents available.
+They are all transcriptions of original sources carried out carefully by Relatively Scottish.
 I’m also keen to hear about any documents you would like me to add to this collection.